RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

   - [MapOSMatic](http://www.maposmatic.org/): Create mapbooks from Mapnik for easy download and printing.
   - [MapBox](https://www.mapbox.com/): Design and publish beautivul online maps
   - [NPTiles](http://www.nps.gov/npmap/park-tiles/#4/39.00/-96.00): Pretty good for a federal agency
+  - There are [a lot of different ways](http://wiki.openstreetmap.org/wiki/Mapping_techniques) to add data to osm
+    - I am still waiting for the right project to use [Field Papers](http://fieldpapers.org/)!
   - OSM-wiki list of [iOS Mobile Apps](http://www.nps.gov/npmap/park-tiles/#4/39.00/-96.00)
     - [Pushpin](http://wiki.openstreetmap.org/wiki/Pushpin_OSM):  efficiently add POI data from Bing Imagery or GPS with this very easy to use interface.
 Unfortunately, it doesn't work for disconnected editing
     - [GoMap!](http://wiki.openstreetmap.org/wiki/Go_Map!!):  good for editing lines and polygons, although the interface is a little clunky